SE3234 Sea, Islands, Vessels: A Voyage of Exploration

 Students are expected to pay a sum of S$1,200 to S$1,600.
 Visa fee (where applicable) and additional personal expenses are borne by the student.

 Singapore Citizen and SPR students are also eligible to obtain funding support up to S$500 from the NUS Global Relations Office to help defray the cost of the trip.
+In addition, Singapore Citizens and SPR students who are not in their last semester can apply for an additional $800 subsidy (YTP).
 Details for funding support applications will be provided to participants at a later date.

 NUS Students can download the application form here: https://bit.ly/2JOx6zn (Sign in with your nus student email, i.e. firstname.lastname@example.org).
 Complete application form are to be submitted via email to email@example.com by the stated deadline.